turingschool/curriculum/tutorials/index.markdown

 * Renamed "Encoding data in the model" to "Encoding and Filtering Data"
 * Removed "Keeping the source contained" from APIs -- is this the same as filtering?
 * Condensed "Consuming Web Services" and "Providing Web Services" into "Web Services"
+* Merged "Authentication" and "Authorization" into "Authentication and Authorization"